What dairy-free bread do we use?

 out of aaaaaalllll the breads on the store shelf,

-So how’s that for fun and convenient? 😉
+So how’s that for nice and convenient?
+Ha, ha.
+Not really.

 Sometimes, though, there’s not a one.